JohnKeysCloud/battleship/src/typescript/logic/bs-ship-builder/bs-ship-builder.md

   * **Event Listeners:** Setting up necessary event listeners or other callbacks.
   * **Method calls:** Triggering certain methods to initialize state or set up necessary data.

-In the `BattleshipFactory` constructor, the symbol that represents that particular ship is set as a property on the instance (more on why [here](#ship_symbols)).
-If there is no symbol for the given ship `type`, an error is thrown.
-This check ensures that the proper symbol has been correctly identified prior to assignment.
+In the `BattleshipBuilder` constructor, the symbol that represents the ship instance is set as a property on a newly created instance (more on why [here](#ship_symbols)).

-I also initialized the `key` variable as a template literal string that conforms to the `SizeLookupKey` type.
+I also initialized `key` as a template literal string that conforms to the `SizeLookupKey` type.
 This `key` is dynamically constructed using the `ShipType` and `Version` arguments passed to the constructor, ensuring it matches the expected format (e.g., `'battleship-1990'`).

-Subsequently, I created a `size` variable that utilizes the constructed `key` to look up the corresponding ship size in the `sizeLookup` `Record`.
-If the `size` retrieved from the lookup is `undefined`, indicating that the combination of `ShipType` and `Version` is invalid or unsupported, an error is thrown to signal the issue.
-Otherwise, the `size` property of the instance is assigned the retrieved value, ensuring the ship's size is correctly set based on its type and version.
+In addition, I created a `length` variable that utilizes the constructed `key` to look up the corresponding ship length in the `sizeLookup` `Record`.
+If the `length` retrieved from the lookup is `undefined`, indicating that the combination of `ShipType` and `Version` is invalid or unsupported, an error is thrown to signal the issue.
+Otherwise, the `length` property of the instance is assigned the retrieved value, ensuring the ship's length is correctly set based on its type and version.

 #### Instance Methods

 ##### `hit` & `isSeaworthy`

-* **`isSeaworthy` Check:** This check determines if the ship has exceeded its hit capacity.
+* **`hit`**: First a check is performed that determines whether or not the ship is seaworthy and returns a message stating this if that is the case, otherwise, the instances hit counter is incremented.

-* **`hitCounter` Increment:** Only increments if the ship is still seaworthy.
+* **`isSeaworthy`**: This check determines if the ship has exceeded its hit capacity.

-* **Messages:** Different messages are returned based on the ships status.
+* **`get hitCounter`**: Retrieves the hit counter for the ship instance.